-The Amber RFC is a corridor linking the Adriatic Sea with the Berlin - Moscow railway main line and connecting the freight flows with one of the most important rail crossings between the EU and Asia, the border crossing Malaszewice/Terespol.
+The RFC Amber is a corridor linking the Adriatic Sea with the Berlin - Moscow railway main line and connecting the freight flows with one of the most important rail crossings between the EU and Asia, the border crossing Malaszewice/Terespol.
 It connects the Eastern network of the RFC corridors into the network of RFCs.
 The new corridor aims to contribute to a more efficient management of business activities in the transport logistic chain and better linkage of industrial areas along the corridor.

-The tables below illustrate the overlapping sections of Amber RFC with other Rail Freight corridors.
+The tables below illustrate the overlapping sections of RFC Amber with other Rail Freight corridors.
 The following abbreviations are used in the tables:

-- RFC 5 is named as the Baltic Adriatic Rail Freight Corridor - RFC 6 is named as the Mediterranean Rail Freight Corridor - RFC 7 is named as the Orient/East Mediterranean Rail Freight Corridor - RFC 8 is named as the North Sea Baltic Rail Freight Corridor - RFC 9 is named as the Czech Slovak Rail Freight Corridor, but in certain cases referred to as the future RFC Rhine-Danube - RFC 10 is named as the Alpine Western Balkan Rail Freight Corridor - RFC 11 is named as the Amber Rail Freight Corridor
+- RFC 5 is named as the Baltic Adriatic Rail Freight Corridor - RFC 6 is named as the Mediterranean Rail Freight Corridor - RFC 7 is named as the Orient/East Mediterranean Rail Freight Corridor - RFC 8 is named as the North Sea Baltic Rail Freight Corridor - RFC 9 is named as the Rhine-Danube - RFC 10 is named as the Alpine Western Balkan Rail Freight Corridor - RFC 11 is named as the Amber Rail Freight Corridor